waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Item Mechanics:** EXP.ALL gives EXP to all party Pokémon, even non-participants.
 However, it reduces the total EXP gained per Pokémon.
 Best used for targeted training, otherwise store in PC.

 ### C. Map Mechanics Discoveries
 - **Map Segmentation:** Some maps are divided into non-contiguous sections that are only accessible via warps (e.g., gatehouses).
 My pathfinding tools cannot navigate between these segments directly.
-(Confirmed for Safari Zone West & Center, Route 15).
+(Confirmed for Safari Zone West & Center, Route 15, Route 20).
 - **Invisible Walls:** Impassable walls that are not visually represented.
 Discovered in Silph Co.
 9F at (12, 2), Safari Zone East at (17, 23), and Fuchsia Gym.
 - **Hidden Passages:** Seemingly impassable tiles that are actually traversable.
 Discovered in Safari Zone East at (7, 25).
 - **Impassable Roofs:** Building roofs, even if visually over traversable ground, can act as an impassable wall when approached from above.
 (Discovered on Route 19 at (6, 9)).
 - **Shallow Water:** Some water tiles are impassable and trigger a message, acting as an event-based barrier.
 (Discovered on Route 20 at (88, 5)).
 - **Summer Beach House Trap:** The house on Route 19 at (6, 10) is a one-way trap.
 The entrance warp is one-way, and Fly cannot be used to escape.
 The intended solution is to walk *through* Pikachu to reach the southern exit warp.
 - **Elevation Traversal:** Movement between `ground` and `elevated_ground` tiles is only possible via `steps` tiles.
 Direct movement between them is blocked.
+- **Ladder Mechanics:** Ladders (`ladder_up`, `ladder_down`) act as warps between floors.
+Using them changes the `map_id`.

 ## III.
 System & Tool Development
 ### A. Tool Debugging & Refinement Protocol (v17 - IMMEDIATE ACTION)